Writing Intensive Course Guidelines

-Each new faculty member identified as a potential WI instructor by their respective Associate Dean is:
+Each new faculty member identified as a potential WI instructor by their respective Division Chair is:

 1) partnered with a Writing Fellow who guides and supports the WI instructor throughout the semester on an as-needed basis.
-Writing Fellows are full-time and associate faculty who have participated in WI professional development and have agreed to serve as a resource.
-Click here for a list and contact information of 2013/2014 Writing Fellows.
+Writing Fellows are full-time and adjunct faculty who have participated in WI professional development and have agreed to serve as a resource.
+Below is a list and contact information for the 2014/2015 Writing Fellows.

 offer support and feedback on assignments, grading and other writing-related pedagogical issues,